robertsoden/robertsoden.github.io/writing.md

 - Lallemant, D., Soden, R., Rubinyi, S., Loos, S., Barns, K., Bhattacherjee, G. (2017).
 [Post-disaster damage assessments as catalysts for recovery: A look at the assessements conducted in the wake of the 2015 earthquake in Nepal.](http://www.earthquakespectra.org/doi/abs/10.1193/120316EQS222M?code=eeri-site) _Earthquake Spectra._ Earthquake Engineering Research Institute.

 ### Archival, Peer-Reviewed Conference Papers
+- Mahmud, Z., Chauhan, A., Sarkar, D., Soden, R. (2022).
+Revisiting Engagement in Humanitarian Mapping: An Updated Analysis of Contributor Retention in OpenStreetMap.
+In Extended Abstracts of ACM CHI.
+(Forthcoming).

+- Veselovsky, V., Sarkar, D., Anderson, J., Soden, R. (2022) An Automated Approach to Identifying Corporate Editing.
+In ICWCM (Forthcoming)

 - Soden, R., Chilton, L., Miles, S., Bicksler, R., Villanueva, K,.
 Bica, M. (2022).
 Insights and Opportunities for HCI Research into Hurricane Risk Communication.
 In Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI).
 Forthcoming.

 - Moitra, A., Soden, R., Kalirai, M., Wagenaar, D., Ahmed, I. (2022).
 AI and Disaster Risk: A Practitioner Perspective.
 In Proceedings of the ACM Conference on Computer Supported Cooperative Work & Social Computing (CSCW).
 Forthcoming.